|

 in Low Gallifreyan.
 But Ten rarely did.
 It must be bad.

-incoherent babble dried up as the full consequences of what he was seeing
+Even his incoherent babble dried up as the full consequences of what he

-"This is the past.
-Earth was destroyed in what your calendar would
+voice steady.
+“This is the past.
+Earth was destroyed in what your

 "What?"
 Wyn struggled to get her head around what he was saying.